University of Arizona

 DR. NORMAN WEINBERG presented a Clinic/Concert at PASIC 2013 titled "A New Approach To Electronic Percussion".
 During the presentation, he performed four of his own original compositions: Slide City, Beijing, Slow Burn, and Hadrian's Wall.

 In other news, one of the bands that Dr. Weinberg performed in during his college years was elected to the Kansas Musician's Hall of Fame.
-The Induction ceremony is March 1, 2014, and his band, SANCTUARY, will be getting back together for a 30-minute set during the awards show.
+The Induction ceremony was March 1, 2014, and his band, SANCTUARY, got back together for a 30-minute set during the awards show.

 Congratulations to TREVOR BARROERO, sophomore, who was the recent winner of two competitions.
 Trevor won the Tucson Symphony Orchestra Young Artist Competition, and the University of Arizona Preseident's Concerto Competition.
 Trevor will be the soloist with both orchestras during the 2014 concert season.
 His winning concerto is the Concerto for Marimba by Emmanuel Sejourne.